NOTICE TO ALL PATIENTS

 OUR SAME DAY TELEPHONE CONSULTATION WITH A GP:

 8.00AM TO 09.00AM (MONDAY TO FRIDAY)

 2.00PM TO 3.00PM (MONDAY TO WEDNESDAY & FRIDAY)

-For SAME DAY MORNING SURGERY GP Appointments, please call between 8.00am and 09.00am or use Online Services to book appointment.
+For SAME DAY MORNING SURGERY GP Telephone Consultation, please call between 8.00am and 09.00am or use Online Services to book appointment.

-For SAME DAY EVENING SURGERY GP Appointments, please call between 2.00pm and 3.00pm or use Online Services to book appointment.
+For SAME DAY EVENING SURGERY GP Telephone Consultation, please call between 2.00pm and 3.00pm or use Online Services to book appointment.

-You can also book routine appointments online via Patient Access or my GP app (Appointments via online can be booked upto two weeks ahead)
+You can also book online for routine appointments for a telephone consultation via Patient Access (Appointments via online can be booked upto two weeks ahead)

 If you don’t have access to make online bookings please see one of our reception staff who can provide you with your unique login details and help to download the my GP app.
 Once you have registered to use the online services you will be able to book appointments online and order repeat prescriptions.

 CONSULT GP ONLINE